serrif/website/main/docs/introduction.md

   </div>
 </div>

-Everyone should thoroughly read our documentation to familiarize themselves with server procedure and policy.
+Everyone should read our documentation carefully to familiarize themselves with server procedure and policy.
 Information also helps with using the advanced (and exclusive) features of our server, and other resources.

 ### Social media
-Social media is used for brief informational updates to our members.
+Social media is used for brief updates to our members.
 We have a <a class="usa-external_link" href="../twitter/">Twitter</a> for updating our members on what's happening.

 Our <a class="usa-external_link" href="../github/">GitHub</a> organization is used for development for all of our projects, including this website.